|

 the communications of the FBI, the Secret

-- HUME: Carl, I want to take you
+the days ahead - Brit.
+HUME: Carl, I want to take you

 back to your report last night on those 60